MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/controls/modern-controls/modern-control-text-input.md

 A box in which the user can type text, numbers, and other data.

 ## Description
 The user can specify data by typing into a **Text input** control.
 Depending on how you configure the app, that data might be added to a data source, used to calculate a temporary value, or incorporated in some other way.
-Key properties for this control are Value, Mode, and ValidationState.
+The key properties for this control are **Value**, **Mode**, and **ValidationState**.

 ## General